Pulled lamb/goat shoulder with pickled onions and sumac, tzatziki sauce, and green schug

-This is a wonderful cookbook, one that I definitely do not cook from enough.
-The flavors are spectacular, and not all recipes are as demanding, as this one is.
-It highlights the cuisine of the region, the recipes are well written and the pictures beautiful.
-Palomar restaurant in London is a go to destination for modern Middle eastern cuisine.
-It is so on my bucket list.
+This is a wonderful cookbook that I do not cook from enough.
+The flavours are spectacular, and not all recipes are as demanding as this one.
+It highlights the region's cuisine, featuring well-written recipes and stunning photographs.
+Palomar restaurant in London is a go-to destination for modern Middle Eastern cuisine.
+It is on my bucket list.

-For more recipes from this amazing cookbook, click here.
+For more recipes from this fantastic cookbook, click here.

 Ingredients: